 - Training – Businesses can offer extensive training sessions, which can be viewed either live or recorded on-demand.

 - Marketing and Demand Generation: Webcasts can be hosted by businesses for brand awareness or demand generation.
-Marketers can use a webcast to access all kinds of data that will help them gauge the level of interest.
+Marketers can use a webcast to access all kinds of data that will help them gauge their level of interest.

 - Corporate Communications – Improve internal communication by holding regular town hall events.
 Employees can listen to your executives during webcasts.
 They can also ask questions and receive updates about your business.